 A prayer I pray every evening before work is this: God, make me a blessing to my customers, to my coworkers, and to this restaurant.
 Also, you know how much money my family needs, so provide me with whatever you know I need tonight.
 Somedays I forget this prayer very quickly, get stressed and angry, and say and do things I regret.
 Other days I remember and am free to laugh and joke and have the most amazing conversations.
 I’ve prayed for coworkers, told them about Jesus, invited them to church, or just generally encouraged them and told them how I think God sees them.
-What I’ve found is this naturally flows out me when I am living out of a secure heart and ethical character.
+What I’ve found is this naturally flows out me when I am living out of a secure heart from a Christian work ethic.

 The Fruit of a “10,000 Minutes” Mindset